 Just a short drive to Livingston Montane, spend time learning about the history of this area at this great museum.
 It’s currently situated at the old Northside School set up back in 1907 and listed on the National Register of Historic Places.

-The museum has a wide variety of art galleries and exhibitions that the whole family can enjoy.
-Get to learn about the native culture, which is a huge part of Montana.
+The museum has many art galleries and exhibitions that the whole family can enjoy.
+Learn about the native culture, which is a huge part of Montana.
 In addition, there’s information about the pioneers, expeditions, transport industry, and military.

 Kids and adults can marvel at the outdoor exhibitions featuring historic vehicles, among other attractions.
 But, always check first the dates to know when the museum displays such exhibitions.